Transforming Obesity Clinical Management

 Learn and connect

-This annual conference is part of the hugely successful series of Obesity National Networking Forums which have been held in November 2024, June 2025 and December 2025.
-Now it’s your turn to benefit!
-We expect attendance from, but not limited to:
+This annual conference was part of the hugely successful series of Obesity National Networking Forums which has previously been held in November 2024, June 2025 and December 2025.
+We saw attendance from, but not limited to:

 • GPs, Practice Nurses and Advanced Nurse Practitioners